tiiuae/ghaf/README.md

 ## Directory Structure

-This is a source repository for https://tiiuae.github.io/ghaf/overview.html.
+This is a source repository for https://tiiuae.github.io/ghaf/about/overview.html.

-We use [mdBook](https://rust-lang.github.io/mdBook/index.html) and [Nix](https://nixos.org/manual/nix/stable/introduction.html) for building the documentation and GitHub pages for hosting.
+We use [mdBook](https://rust-lang.github.io/mdBook/index.html) and [Nix](https://nixos.org/manual/nix/stable/introduction.html) for building the documentation and GitHub Pages for hosting.

 The basic directory structure looks like: